 Sean van Rensburg

-Sean started sailing at an early age and today, competes at the top end of the fleet in various classes in both dinghies and keelboats and holds South African provincial colours in sailing.
-After completing his schooing, Sean qualified with his Yachtmaster Skippers Certificate and became a RYA & SAS sail and power instructor.
-Later, he completed his Mechanical Engineering degree and worked in the oil and gas industry for three years.
+Sean started sailing from an early age and now competes at the top end of the fleet in various classes in both dinghy and keel-boat sailing.
+He was awarded South African provincial colours in sailing.
+After completing his schooling, Sean obtained his Yacht Master Skippers Certificate and became a RYA and SAS sail and power instructor.
+He went on to complete his degree in Mechanical Engineering and worked in the oil and gas industry for three years.
 Sean joined Du Toit Yacht Design in February 2017 in order to combine his passion and interest for sailing and engineering.